Photos courtesy of NFC Member Aurele Belland

 May 28

-NFC was pleased to co-host the 2023 Ceremonial Review of the 205 Collishaw Air Cadet Squadron, together with the Nanaimo Airport Commission (NAC).
-The parade on our ramp area was attended by several hundred visitors.
+NFC was pleased to co-host the 2023 and 2024 Ceremonial Reviews of the 205 Collishaw Air Cadet Squadron, together with the Nanaimo Airport Commission (NAC).
+The parades on our ramp area were attended by several hundred visitors.
 Music was provided by the combined forces of the Air Cadet and Sea Cadet bands.
+The photos are from the 2023 event.
+Unfortunately, the 2024 review was conducted in the rain.

 Many thanks to the NFC volunteers that helped make this event such a success.
 A special shout-out to Ken Plant, who took time out from woofing his birthday cake to take these photos.